Skip to main content Skip to footer

 Course Overview

 Wool is an incredibly versatile, durable, and beautiful fiber that is surprisingly easy to make into fabric.
-Start at the very beginning of the process in this team-taught class, as we shear sheep from Prairie Willows Farm and then go through processing wool, step by step together; shearing, skirting, washing, drying, carding, making batts, spinning, and finally felting.
-Once the wool is processed and sdivided amongst the class, we will learn and practice the very foundation of making fabric; spinning fibers, which leads to knitting and weaving.
-We will also work on the ancient method of making fabric, wet felting.
+In this team-taught class, we will start at the beginning of the process, as we hand-shear sheep from Prairie Willows Farm.
+We will process the wool step by step together; shearing, skirting, washing, drying, carding, making batts, spinning, and, finally, felting.
+Once the wool is processed, and divided amongst the class, we will practice the very foundation of making fabric: spinning fibers, which leads to knitting and weaving.
+On Day 3, will work on wet felting, which is the ancient method of making fabric.
+Students who wish to continue spinning instead of felting can do so.

 Required Tools